 Coos Bay's Horst Seibold looks out on the ocean at Shore Acres for gray whales.
-He had been watching for almost 40 minutes and had not spotted any vet.
+He had been watching for almost 40 minutes and had not spotted any yet.
 Gray whales pass by the Oregon coast at a rate 30 per hour during late December, according to information from Oregon State Parks.

+World Photos by Madeline S

+there is no fog. size of a pickup truck.